-For assessment purposes, I do require that you send me the name of the accounts(s) you want me to track for this class and that you make sure those accounts' contents are publicly viewable.
+For assessment purposes, I do require that you send me the name(s) of the account(s) you want me to track for this class and that you make sure those accounts' contents are publicly viewable.
 So even if accounts are not connected to your real names, I still know to whom that account belongs for determining out-of-class participation grades.
 Just to be clear: I will not share your account information with anyone.
-Please email me this information by 5:00PM on Monday, January 12TH.
+Please email me this information by 5:00PM on Tuesday, August 25TH.

-When tweeting for this course, please always use the hashtag #BSE15.
-This hashtag is essential since I will not be checking your accounts' non-course-related tweets.
+When tweeting for this course, please always use the hashtag #EL15.
+This hashtag is essential since I will not be checking your accounts' noncourse-related tweets.
 Instead, I will be using an automated program to collect all tweets for me to read.
 So using that hashtag allows me to collect your course-related tweets.
-To summarize: if your tweet does not contain #BSE15, then I will never see that tweet.
+To summarize: if your tweet does not contain #EL15, then I will never see that tweet.